SparkPost/support-docs/support/tech-resources/enabling-https-engagement-tracking-on-sparkpost.md

         ![](media/enabling-https-engagement-tracking-on-sparkpost/cloudfront_whitelist_cache_orange.png)

-       An orange warning indicator appears, this is OK.
+        An orange warning indicator appears.
+This is expected.

     * Under Default Cache Behavior Settings, set **Query String Forwarding and Caching** to "Forward all, cache based on all".